JiajunChern/JiajunChern/README.md

 ### 📝 Publications

-- *2024.11:* One paper is accepted by IEEE TIM, with the guidance of Dr. [Jiacheng Lin](https://scholar.google.com.hk/citations?user=rFiGjVEAAAAJ&hl=zh-CN).
+- *2024.11:* *"Multi-granularity Localization Transformer with Collaborative Understanding for Referring Multi-Object Tracking"* is accepted by IEEE TIM, with the guidance of Dr. [Jiacheng Lin](https://scholar.google.com.hk/citations?user=rFiGjVEAAAAJ&hl=zh-CN).

 <!--
 **JiajunChern/JiajunChern** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.